-With every sport comes world records and achievements that have been made, however, the one hundred meters running race is slightly different.
-The world record holder in this, can officially class themselves as the fastest man on the planet.
-Sure, there might be two hundred meter runners and four hundred meter runners that are incredibly fast.
-However, they will still often not be as fast a runner as the one hundred meter champion.
+With every sport comes world records and achievements—but the 100-meter running race is different.
+The world record holder in this race can officially class himself as the fastest man on the planet.
+Sure, there might be 200-meter runners and 400-meter runners who are incredibly fast.
+However, they are not as fast as the 100-meter champion.

-In this article we are going to examine who exactly are the top five fastest one hundred meter runners of all time and conclude by showing you the so called "fastest man on the planet" (although i'm sure you already have a vague who that might be already)...
+In this article, we are going to examine the top five fastest 100-meter runners of all time.
+I will conclude by showing you the so-called fastest man on the planet—although I'm sure you already have a vague who that might be already.

-Jamaican sprinter Nesta Carter (born October 11, 1985) comes in at fifth on our list of the five fastest hundred meter runners of all time.
-His time of 9.78 seconds which he set in Rieti, Italy was an improvement on his previous personal best of 9.91 seconds.
+Jamaican sprinter Nesta Carter (born October 11, 1985) comes in at fifth on our list of the five fastest 100-meter runners of all time.
+His time of 9.78 seconds, which he set in Rieti, Italy, was an improvement on his previous personal best of 9.91 seconds.
 This time also equalled the fastest time of 2010 over 100 m set by Tyson Gay a few weeks earlier in the year.

-However, despite being one of only eight runners to have currently run under the 9.8 second mark, Carter's achievements are often overshadowed by some of his team Jamaica teammates who often steal the limelight when it comes to the 100 meters.
-He is perhaps best known for his role in the 4x100 Jamaican mens sprint team which have 2 olympic and 2 world titles under their belt.
+However, despite being one of only eight runners to have currently run under the 9.8-second mark, Carter's achievements are often overshadowed by some of his Jamaica teammates who often steal the limelight when it comes to the 100 meters.
+He is perhaps best known for his role in the 4x100 Jamaican men's sprint team, which have 2 Olympic and 2 world titles under their belt.

-Next on our list of the fastest one hundred meter sprinters of all time we have Jamaican sprinting legend Asafa Powell.
-Having won four world championship 100m gold medals and countless other medals it comes as no surprise really that he is on the list.
-Between June 2005 and May 2008 Powell held the hundred meter world record with a time of 9.77 seconds.
+Next on our list of the fastest 100-meter sprinters of all time, we have Jamaican sprinting legend Asafa Powell.
+Having won four world championship 100m gold medals and countless other medals, it comes as no surprise that he is on the list.
+Between June 2005 and May 2008, Powell held the 100-meter world record with a time of 9.77 seconds.
 However, he has since lost out on this world record.

-Powell's personal best time of 9.72 was set on the 2nd September 2008 in Lausanne in Switzerland.
-It was however not enough to bring him back the title of being the fastest one hundred meter runner of all time.
-He does however place a respectable fourth fastest one hundred meter time ever.
+Powell's personal best time of 9.72 was set on September 2, 2008, in Lausanne in Switzerland.
+It was not enough to bring him back the title of being the fastest 100-meter runner of all time.
+He does, however, place a respectable fourth fastest 100-meter time ever.

-In joint second place for the claim of being the second fastest man of all time we have the American sprinter Tyson Gay with a time of 9.69.
-Born in Lexington, Kentucky in 1982, Gay currently holds the american record for the one hundred meters.
+In joint second place for the claim of being the second fastest man of all time, we have the American sprinter Tyson Gay with a time of 9.69.
+Born in Lexington, Kentucky, in 1982, Gay currently holds the American record for the 100 meters.

-His personal best time of 9,69 was run in Shanghai on the 20th September 2009 and at the time was the sole second fastest 100m time.
+His personal best time of 9.69 was run in Shanghai on September 20, 2009, and at the time was the sole second fastest 100m time.
 It has since then been equalled.

 Gay has won gold medals in all the major athletics championships and was the IAAF's 2007 athlete of the year after having won gold in the 100 meters, 200 meters and 4x 100 meters at the world championships.

-Despite only being 23 years old, the sprinter has already acheieved a lot in his running career.
-His 200 meter personal best time for example, is the second fastest 200 meter time of all time.
-He is also currently the youngest person ever to have run under the 10 second mark.
+Despite only being 23 years old, the sprinter has already achieved a lot in his running career.
+His 200 meter personal best time, for example, is the second fastest 200-meter time of all time.
+He is also currently the youngest person ever to have run under the 10-second mark.
 This he did when he was just 19 years old.

-As well as this, he has 14 Gold, 4 Silvers & 3 Bronze medals from international athletics competitions.
-Not bad considering he is only 23 years old.
-We shall certainly have to watch this man in the future to see if he can claim the title of the fastest hundred meter runner of all time.
+As well as this, he has 14 gold, 4 silvers, and 3 bronze medals from international athletics competitions.
+Not bad, considering he is only 23 years old.
+We shall certainly have to watch this man in the future to see if he can claim the title of the fastest 100-meter runner of all time.

-Throughout his international athletics career he has won 33 gold medals and 7 silver ones.
-This is inclusive of his international youth record as well.
-Still though, that is incredibly impressive.
+Throughout his international athletics career, he has won 33 gold medals and 7 silver medals.
+This is inclusive of his international youth record, as well.
+Still, that is incredibly impressive.
 It does appear currently that there are very few men who even come close to being anywhere near as fast as this man.
 We shall have to see in the future if other runners such as Yohan Blake are able to up their game in order to try to beat the record which Bolt set.